krunalhp/krunalhp/README.md

 - 👯 I’m looking to collaborate on **AI and ML**

-- 💬 Ask me about **Cars, Bikes, Electronics, Farming, VFM buys on Amazon, Interior Designing and Hardwares, Space Exploration, Must watch series, Ayurveda and Sanatan Dharma**
+- 💬 My hobbies are **Cars, Bikes, Electronics, Farming, Negotiating, Interior Designing, Netflix, Ayurveda and Spirituality**

 - 📫 How to reach me **krunalhp123@gmail.com**